Kaltsoon/react-native-material/material/2-react-native-basics.md

 export default theme;
 ```

-Next we should create the actual _Text_ component which uses this theme configuration.
-Create a _Text.jsx_ file into the _components_ directory where we already have our other components with the following content:
+Next, we should create the actual _Text_ component which uses this theme configuration.
+Create a _Text.jsx_ file in the _components_ directory where we already have our other components.
+Add the following content to the _Text.jsx_ file:

 ```javascript
 import React from 'react';